 Setting up approvals

-    - When the request enters the approval status, the approver will receive an email, and they can view and action the request through the portal.
+- When the request enters the approval status the approver will receive an email.

 - If declined, the request moves to the next status in the workflow.

 - If approved, the request moves to the next status in the workflow, and an agent is able to work on it.

 To set up an approval step on a workflow for your project, you need to have the JIRA administrator global permission.

 Here are the steps to get approvals working for your project: